 Who opposes DRM?

 Almost all of free speech and human rights advocates are opposing DRM.
-Almost all of software libre activists are opposing DRM.
+Almost all of free software activists are opposing DRM.
 Every user who knows about DRM opposes DRM.

 DRM is not made by people, it’s made by corporations and even some governments to control and restrict people.
 DRM is made to harm people, so everybody who is damaged by DRM or has self-respect will oppose DRM.